-SEEK: Press the right arrow to tune to the next higher station and stay there.
-Press the left arrow to tune to the next lower station and stay there.
+SEEK: Press the right or left arrow to go to the next higher or lower station and stay there.
+The sound will mute while seeking.

-SCAN: Press this button to hear each station for a few seconds.
+SCAN: Press one of the SEEK arrows for two seconds, and SCAN will appear on the display.
+Use SCAN to listen to stations for a few seconds.
 The radio will go to a station, stop for a few seconds, then go on to the next station.
-Press SCAN again if you hear something you like and want to stay there.
-SC will appear on the display while scanning.
+Press SEEK again to stop scanning.
+The sound will mute while scanning.

-PUSHBUTTONS: The five numbered pushbuttons let you return to your previously played stations.
-You can set up to 15 stations (five AM, five FM1 and five FM2).
+PUSHBUTTONS: The six numbered pushbuttons let you return to your favorite stations.
+You can set up to 18 stations (six AM, six FM1 and six FM2).
+Just: